asefahmed500/Cally-IO/src/README.md

 ### 3. Environment Variables

 Create a `.env` file in the root of your project and add the necessary environment variables.
-See `.env.example` or `documentation.txt` for a complete list of required variables and their descriptions.
+See `documentation.txt` for a complete list of required variables and their descriptions.

 ### 4. Appwrite Setup

 To make the application fully functional, you must configure your Appwrite project with the required database collections and storage buckets.
-For a detailed, step-by-step guide on setting up the necessary attributes and permissions, please refer to the **Appwrite Setup** section in `/src/documentation.txt`.
+For a detailed, step-by-step guide on setting up the necessary attributes and permissions, please refer to the **Appwrite Setup** section in `documentation.txt`.

 ### 5. Running the Development Server